i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 Noise_XK_25519_ChaChaPoly_SHA256.
 These generally follow the guidelines in [NOISE]_ section 13.

-1) Cleartext ephemeral keys are encoded with [Elligator2]_.ion using a known
+1) Cleartext ephemeral keys are encoded with [Elligator2]_.

 2) The reply is prefixed with a cleartext tag.

 3) The payload format is defined for messages 1, 2, and the data phase.
    Of course, this is not defined in Noise.

+All messages include an [I2NP]_ Garlic Message header.
+The data phase uses encryption similar to, but not compatible with, the Noise data phase.

 Handshake Patterns
 ------------------

-Handshakes are to [Noise]_ handshake patterns.
+Handshakes use [Noise]_ handshake patterns.

 The following letter mapping is used: